mycelium/j24-25/tasks/java/1/README.md

 - Handles various Java data types such as primitives, collections, and custom objects.
 - Provides exception handling for incorrect JSON formats.

+## Unsafe Mechanism

+In the `JsonReader` class, there is a method `fromJsonNewObject` which creates a new instance of the target class.
+If no default constructor is present, this method uses `sun.misc.Unsafe` to allocate memory and instantiate the object without invoking any constructors.

+**Important Note**: While the use of `Unsafe` allows bypassing constructor calls, it is generally considered a low-level and non-idiomatic approach.
+It can lead to unexpected behavior if the class requires initialization logic within its constructor.

 ## Usage

 ### JsonInteractor Interface